alex-bochkarev/bochkarev.io/content/teaching/_index.md

 **More details:** for syllabus, a few methodological notes, and links to actual teaching materials (slides / jupyter notebooks) see 👉 [here](/teaching/smtb-algo).

-### "Practical Introduction to Probability Theory"
+### "Practical Introduction to Probability Theory."
 ![Experiment with sample mean and variance](./smtb_probs.png#full-shadow)

 **Summary:** This is a *theoretical* course, i.e., aimed in first place to